buffermint/landing-blog/source/_posts/what-is-the-difference-between-saas-and-cloud-computing.blade.md

 So what exactly is the difference between cloud-based software (SaaS) and all other types of cloud computing?

 Quite simply: Software as a service is designed primarily for business use.
-It’s a practical way to access business software and services from any Internet connection.
+It’s a practical way to access business software and services from any internet connection.

 Cloud computing is the foundation for SaaS, so it too can be considered software as a service, but it's broader in scope than SaaS alone.
 Cloud technology covers all types of online software, not just those used by businesses.